jaibholecomputer/azure-pipeline-Docker-project/README.md

-#Set up a Azurepipline and Build the Docker Image by using self-hosted pool
+#Set up a Azurepipline, Build the Docker Image and deploy Docker container by using self-hosted pool

 #Task 1 Pass the Agent pool name under pool section